Cannon Beach Hotels With Views

 The most direct views of Haystack Rock come from the properties closest to it along the central beach.

 The Stephanie Inn and Surfsand Resort both sit at positions where the rock occupies the ocean-facing windows — the Stephanie Inn’s oceanfront rooms are among the closest at window level, with the rock visible in scale rather than in silhouette.
-The Hallmark Resort & Spa Cannon Beach and The Ocean Lodge include it as part of a wider ocean panorama.
+Hallmark Resort & Spa Cannon Beach and The Ocean Lodge include it as part of a wider ocean panorama.
 All four are on the beach or immediately adjacent.

 Several properties on this list have immediate beach access.
-The Surfsand Resort, The Ocean Lodge, and Schooner’s Cove Inn are positioned on the sand.
+Surfsand Resort, The Ocean Lodge, and Schooner’s Cove Inn are positioned on the sand.
 The Stephanie Inn and Hallmark Resort & Spa Cannon Beach are oceanfront with the beach a few steps from the property.

 The Waves and Tolovana Inn are within a very short walk — close enough that the view from the rooms reads as unobstructed ocean, with no buildings between the window and the water.